Anomaly detection in IT: methods, examples, solutions and other important facts

 Conclusion: Do companies need anomaly detection systems?

 Yes, definitely!
 In order to be able to comprehensively protect IT systems, the triad of “Protection”, “Detection” and “Reaction” is needed.
-Methods and systems for anomaly detection fall into the area of “Detection”, system hardening into “Protection”.
+Methods and systems for anomaly detection fall into the area of “Detection”, System Hardening into “Protection”.

 Both are closely intertwined.
 Because something that is very well protected (i.e. sensibly and securely configured) generates few anomalies.

-Do you have questions about system hardening?
+Do you have questions about System Hardening?
 Do you need support in developing a sustainable hardening strategy?
 Or would you like to implement a solution like Enforce Administrator in your IT processes?
 Contact us!

 Send us a mail!